BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 };
 ```

-To assign an enumeration variable to a category
+To assign an enumeration variable to a value, start with the type, followed by the variable identifier, followed by an assignment operator, followed by the category from within the namespace of the type using the `::`.

 ```cpp
 Language my_language = Language::English;